Market Fluctuations (Lesson 3)

 Market Fluctuations

 The prima facie tenet of value investing is to buy low and sell high.
 In order for this to happen, the respective targeted stocks, those within the pools created, must have price changes.
-In business, well run companies have a continuously increasing stock price driven by ever increasing profits.
+In business, well-run companies have a continuously increasing stock price driven by ever-increasing profits.
 As profits rise, so does the stock price.
 One of the best examples is Coca-Cola.
-Look at Coke’s stock price for last 58 years.
+Look at Coke’s stock price for the last 58 years.

 Market Fluctuations